 Congratulations on your graduation!
 May this be the beginning of a successful journey!

-Jonaid Khan graduated from the University of Bradford in 2010 with a BA in Combined Studies.
-He is an experienced higher education professional with expertise in alumni relations and development, careers and employability, and project management.
-Currently the Alumni Manager at Bradford, Jonaid manages the University’s engagement with an international community of more than 130,000 alumni based in over 170 countries.
+Jonaid is an experienced higher education professional with expertise in alumni relations and development, careers and employability, and project management.
+As the Alumni Manager at the University of Bradford, Jonaid manages the University’s engagement with an international community of more than 135,000 alumni worldwide.
 He leads on a range of alumni relations activity with the aim of encouraging and enabling alumni to maintain mutually beneficial relationships with their alma mater.
-To contact Jonaid email email@example.com or connect with him on LinkedIn at linkedin.com/in/jonaidkhan
+To contact Jonaid email firstname.lastname@example.org or connect with him on LinkedIn at linkedin.com/in/jonaidkhan